coveooss/gotemplate/docs/_usage.md

   -f, --follow-symlinks        Follow the symbolic links while using the recursive option -P, --print                  Output the result directly to stdout -d, --disable                Disable go template rendering (used to view razor conversion)
-      --accept-no-value        Do not consider rendering <no value> as an error (--nv) --debug-log-level=level  Set the debug logging level 0-9 (--dl) -L, --log-level=level        Set the logging level 0-9 (--ll) --log-simple             Disable the extended logging, i.e. no color, no date (--ls)
+      --accept-no-value        Do not consider rendering <no value> as an error (--nv) or env: GOTEMPLATE_NO_VALUE --debug-log-level=level  Set the debug logging level 0-9 (--dl) or env: GOTEMPLATE_DEBUG -L, --log-level=level        Set the logging level 0-9 (--ll) --log-simple             Disable the extended logging, i.e. no color, no date (--ls)